Here you will see what a focused drive to settle the Moon can create.

 This whole colony concept depends on basalt being used for a great many things, and on focused sunlight being used to process it.
 The Melt-In-Place Station comes up on the first mission to test and refine how to make building materials out of the basalt dust all over the dark areas of the Moon.
 In the vacuum of space this basalt feedstock will behave differently than such material on Earth, and it has a chemical make-up different than anything found here.
 It is absolutely free of hydrated minerals (with water molecules in their crystal structure) and organic chemicals, has a higher content of iron and titanium, and its chemicals are highly reduced (meaning they tend to have extra electrons).
 Analysis done on Earth indicates that could mean basalt materials on the Moon would be a lot stronger than they are here.
 We won't know until we experiment there.
 At any rate, cast basalt on Earth performs well as a construction material, and all the processes proposed are based on its known properties here.

 This sketch is even more sketchy than the others, more of a schematic really.
 Basalt rope and cloth are strong and durable here on Earth, and are made with a simple process.
 How that process will need to be adapted on the Moon is an open question.
 It can be done though.
-Beyond the early days when it is useful for infrastructure, cloth would also be useful for simple things like bedding, clothing, and curtains.
+The cable can be used to reinforce the arches and anchors that contain the pressure of the air in the habs, it can be cable for the gantry crane, winches, and to suspend insulation tents over thermal wadis (fused basalt patios where machinery is stored overnight to protect it from the deep cold).
+Cloth can be coated with aluminum to make reflective insulation (which is highly useful for a lot of different things), or for temporary habs inside the protected environment of lava tubes.
+Cloth would also be useful for simple things like bedding, clothing, and curtains.

 This is a chemical process that will probably be useful on the Moon.
 A possible alternate approach to obtaining iron is to magnetically separate small particles high in iron using magnets, and then melting them down and skimming off the slag.
 The ilmenite approach would also require such a step but the feedstock might be much easier to obtain.
 And it creates the option of shipping only hydrogen from the poles instead of shipping water.
 That would save tremendously on the mass and thus the energy required for delivery, the most expensive element of the undertaking by far.
 Other approaches to this are being considered, and could displace this one.
 However, there will surely be a role for a unit of this kind, if not for this, then for processing of, say, aluminium.

 The TESS, the Thermal Energy Storage System, is a centerpiece of this approach.
 It provides electricity generation both day and night.
-It captures vapors of pure oxygen, and chemicals such as oxides of potassium, phosphorus, and sodium - all very useful.
+It isn't a very efficient system - 20% energy conversion is probably a decent estimate overall - but the fuel is free (sunlight), the system is highly durable, robust, easy to repair, and most components could be fabricated right on the Moon early in the days of a settlement.
+Plus it serves several additional important functions at the same time.
+It captures vapors of pure oxygen, and chemicals such as oxides of potassium, phosphorus, sulfur and sodium - all very useful.
 The pond of lava depleted in these chemicals can be partially drawn off at the end of the day and taken for further processing that is much simplified by that state.
-It isn't a very efficient system - 20% energy conversion is probably a decent estimate overall - but the fuel is free (sunlight), the system is highly durable, robust, easy to repair, and most components could be fabricated right on the Moon early in the days of a settlement.
+The lava could also optionally be used for construction.

 The material below is, i'm afraid, all out of date.
 Much of what replaces it is in the 3d tours above, and other stuff